 With HubSpot, you get in-built features like SSL layer, activity logging, IDS, real-time threat monitoring, etc.

 While WordPress is free to use, the total cost of ownership, add-ons, and integrations, development of those integrations, maintenance, etc. can eat up your finances in the form of hidden, unexpected costs.
 In addition, you need to consider domain hosting, security, and update costs.

-HubSpot offers its product the CMS Hub in three subscription-based models – starter, professional, and enterprise.
-These are charged at $25, $400, and $1200 per month respectively.
+HubSpot offers its product the CMS Hub in four subscription-based models – free, starter, professional, and enterprise.
+These are charged at $0, $25, $400, and $1200 per month respectively.
 On average, HubSpot costs you about $4800 for its middle tier, while WordPress costs can range between $5451 - $82,558 per year depending on your integrations.